AlaminSarkerFRII/AlaminSarkerFRII/README.md

 - 🔭 I’m currently working as a software engineer at Technometrics.net
 - 🌱 I’m currently working on BGB and SIMS projects.
 - 👯 I’m looking to collaborate on Github
-- 💬 Ask me about React.js Development, Frontend Development, Python
+- 💬 Ask me about Python, React.js Development, Frontend Development,
-- 📫 How to reach me: alamin.sarker4241@gmail.com
+- 📫 How to reach me: alamin.sarker4241@gmail.com / <a href="https://www.linkedin.com/in/alamin-sarker-b2676522a/"> Linkedin</a>
+- 🌱 Learning Ml & Data Science
 - 😄 Pronouns: Developer
 - ⚡ Fun fact: staying with new things
 - 😄 Very Interested in AI and Data science